As much as we love our four-legged family members, they will inevitably have an accident.

 There are 4 rules for complete odor removal.
 (Not just urine odors)

-Un-Duz-It Unleashed is the best all-in-one product on the market, because it eliminates all the urine odors (ammonia smell) and also removes the yellow pigment stains that appear in carpet fibers.
+Un-Duz-It Unleashed is the best all-in-one product on the market, because it is a unique combination of oxidizers, enzyme cleaners and odor encapsulants to eliminate all the urine odors (ammonia smell) and also remove the yellow pigment stains that appear in carpet fibers.
 (Watch this video to learn more about why Unleashed works better than competitive products.)
 The key is to follow the process completely – failure to complete the process will result in incomplete removal of both the odor and the stains.

 Some older urine deposits that have not been treated will appear yellow.
 While that might seem to be the urochrome pigment, it actually indicates loss of fiber color due to ammonia gasses attacking the carpet dye.
 Unfortunately, this situation is not correctable and all the more reason for prompt treatment of pet accidents!